FuelWatch and fuel prices

 Top up your tank on Tuesdays!

-Tuesday is the cheapest day to fill up your tank in weekly petrol price cycle in metropolitan Perth and Mandurah.
+Tuesday is currently the cheapest day to fill up your tank in metropolitan Perth and Mandurah.
 To keep track of the price cycle and find out which day into the cycle today is, visit FuelWatch price trends.

 Fuel prices in Australia